 However, the ADR route also ensures that adult dependant relatives whose needs can only be reasonably and adequately met in the UK are granted settled status immediately (where their sponsor has this or is a British Citizen).
 And also full access to the NHS and local authority social care services.
 Apparently, the intention is to avoid a disparity between ADRs depending on their wealth and that of their sponsor and to give those ADRs who qualify certainty about their long-term status in the UK.

 The route is only for entry clearance applications

 The Adult Dependent Relative (ADR) route is only for entry clearance application from outside the UK.
 And an adult relative cannot switch into ADR route inside the UK.
 However, if an ADR of British Citizen or person with settled status in the UK then the applicant usually gets an ILR.
 Moreover, for applicants applying as the relatives of a person in the UK with refugee leave or humanitarian protection, will get entry clearance which will expire at the same time as the sponsor’s limited leave and subject to a condition of no recourse to public funds.

-2) Requirements for UK adult dependent relative visa application
+2) What are the UK adult dependent relative visa requirements?

 An adult dependent relative can apply for ADR entry clearance application if he/she fulfils the following requirements:

 - The applicant must be the parent, grandparent, brother or sister, son or daughter aged 18 years or over of “the UK sponsor” who is in the UK

 - As a result of age, illness or disability, the applicant requires long-term personal care for performing everyday tasks.
 For instance, washing, dressing, cooking etc.